-A person commits the offense of public intoxication if the person is in a public place and is intoxicated to the degree that the person may endanger himself or others.
-It is a class C misdemeanor subject to a potential fine of up to $500.
+A person commits the offense of Public Intoxication if the person is in a public place and is intoxicated to the degree that the person may endanger himself or others.

-If a minor commits the offense, it is punishable as MIP or MIC—whichever is appropriate—with the consequences listed below.
+If a minor commits the offense of Public Intoxication, it is punishable as MIP or MIC—whichever is appropriate—with the consequences listed below.

 Consequences for Minors

-Both MIC and MIP are Class C misdemeanors subject to a potential fine of up to $500.
+Both MIC and MIP are Class C misdemeanors, punishable by a potential fine of up to $500.